 So, you think you might want to get started in homebrewing?
 Hooray for you, that is the first step.

-So, how do you do that?
-What do you need to get started?
+Now, how do you do that?
+What Brewing Equipment do you need to get started?
 How much is this going to cost?
 HELP?!

 I am going to try and help you with the basic essentials.
-The number one most important thing to remember: Sanitation!
+The brewing equipment and, the number one most important thing to remember:

 Many a beginning homebrewer has been discouraged by their first batch just tasting, off, not quite right, or just downright nasty.
 This is usually due to inadequate sanitation procedures.
 Now we are not talking operating room sterile here, you just want things to be clean.